kaushaltheeG/LearningAPICalls/README.md

 ### App Overview
 A simple **MVVM** native iOS app that displays info about fake users.
 The data is fetched from an free test data api endpoint.
-Users are able to click on two buttons which either fetch the data in a reactive way(**Combine**) or the non-reactive way.
+Users are able to click on two buttons which either fetches the data using **Combine** or the non-Combine way.

 ## Objective
 - Learning how to make network calls within a Swift iOS app